Author and Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, February 2015.

 Circulating autoantibodies are found in about 50% of patients with DLE.

-About 25% of patients with discoid lupus erythematosus also develop systemic lupus erythematosus within months to decades of the diagnosis of the skin disease.
+About 25% of patients with discoid lupus erythematosus also develop systemic lupus erythematosus within months to decades of the diagnosis of skin disease.

 The following measures are important to reduce the chance of flares of DLE.

 Intermittent courses of potent topical corticosteroids are the main treatment for DLE.
 They should be applied accurately to the skin lesions for several weeks.
-Potency should be selected to suit body site and thickness of the plaque.
+Potency should be selected to suit the body site and thickness of the plaque.
 Very potent topical steroids may cause thinning of the surrounding skin and increase blood vessel formation (telangiectasia).
 Intralesional injections of corticosteroids are sometimes used, especially for hypertrophic DLE.